gnolang/gno/docs/getting-started/using-gnokey.md

 which simply allows you to register the fact that you have interacted with it.
 It contains a simple `SignUp()` function, which we will call with `Run`.

-To understand how to use the `Run` message better, let's write a simple "script.gno" file.
+To understand how to use the `Run` message better, let's write a simple `script.gno` file.
 First, create a folder which will store our script.

 ```bash